nitesh-20/LawGptGoogle/README.md

   - `Dockerfile.router`, `Dockerfile.search` – container images for router and search agent.
   - `deployment/deploy.sh`, `deploy_with_credentials.sh` – example deploy scripts for GCP.

-> **Note:** In this repository, `external-lawgpt` is treated as a **v2 reference/extension** of the core system.
-The main frontend currently consumes the simpler `lawgpt-backend` endpoints, while the MCP router and agents provide a more advanced architecture that can be integrated later without breaking the v1 API.

 ---